ngx-lottie/ngx-lottie/README.md

 }
 ```

-You can also store options in `BehaviorSubject` and bind them via `async` pipe in a template:
+You can also store options in `BehaviorSubject` and bind them via the `async` pipe in a template:

 ```ts
 @Component({